-Curated by Missouri State University Art + Design professor Colby Jennings, the exhibition features works by Joe Hedges, Reza Safavi, and Monika Weiss that utilize sound, video, and interactive displays in ways that encourage viewers to consider the relationship between time, technology, and the natural world.
-“I wanted to put together something that incorporated new media in some way, but I’m also really driven in my own work by poetry— not just particular poems but the practice of poetics, being able to make words or phrases mean far more than the sum of their parts,” explains Colby.
+Curated by Associate Professor Colby Jennings, the exhibition features works by Joe Hedges, Reza Safavi, and Monika Weiss that utilize sound, video, and interactive displays in ways that encourage viewers to consider the relationship between time, technology, and the natural world.
+“I wanted to put together something that incorporated new media in some way, but I’m also really driven in my own work by poetry—not just particular poems but the practice of poetics, being able to make words or phrases mean far more than the sum of their parts,” explains Colby.
 He adds, “All of the works were selected to provide opportunities for contemplation.
 This is definitely an opportunity for slow viewing.”
 For those looking to consider the works with a group, the exhibition happens to be featured for the first Slow Viewing night of the Fall 2021 semester on September 22.

 Different artistic takes on the exhibition’s theme are presented in several forms.
 In the East Gallery, visitors experience the mixed-media work of Joe Hedges, combining paintings with digital media, along with Reva Safavi’s interactive projection.
 Also in the East Gallery are two screens showing a collection of GIFs by a number of artists that explore various interpretations of “the poetic.”
 The West Gallery acts as a viewing room for a new piece by Monika Weiss that incorporates sound and projected video of choreographed movement.